rf-peixoto/phishing_pot/README.md

 ## Donate

-If you found the Phishing Pot data useful, please consider donating some satoshis to keep the project going:
+If you found the Phishing Pot data useful, please consider donating some satoshis to keep the project going.
+Part of the funds received will be redirected to privacy-focused projects.

 ```
 31v7bD1FkBLGhHxMQ1tmWGHyjF2wMqSSqC